romiafan/project-shield/README.md

 Project Shield supports a dark mode toggle in the Settings screen.
 You can switch between light, dark, and system themes.
 The selected theme is persisted and restored automatically using Riverpod and shared_preferences.

+## Import/Export Credentials

+You can import and export your credentials as JSON files from the Settings screen:

+- **Export**: Downloads all credentials as a JSON file (`credentials_export.json`).
+- **Import**: Select a JSON file to replace all credentials in the app.
+Only valid Project Shield credential files are accepted.

+### Supported Credential Types

+Project Shield supports the following credential types:

+- **Basic**: Standard username/password credentials
+- **TOTP**: Time-based One-Time Password (2FA) secrets
+- **Passkey**: WebAuthn passkey credentials (credential ID, public key)
+- **Credit Card**: Card number, expiry, holder, CVC
+- **Secure Note**: Encrypted note content
+- **Identity/License**: Personal or license info (fields may expand)

+All types and fields are fully supported in import/export.
+You can backup, restore, and migrate all credential types seamlessly.

+Limitations:

+- Import/export is currently supported for web.
+Other platforms may require additional integration.
+- Import will overwrite all existing credentials.

 ## Run the App

 From repo root: